Pediatric Lyme Disease Diagnosis Without a Known Tick Bite

 Why Early Serology Fails in Pediatric Lyme Disease

 This creates a diagnostic window where patients are clinically infected but serologically negative.
-Waiting for antibody seroconversion before treating delays care and allows disease progression.
+Waiting for seroconversion before treating delays care and allows disease progression.

 The Tick Bite Requirement Myth